tclahr/uac/README.md

 Collect log files and directories.
 The list of files and directories that will be collected can be found in the ```conf/logs.conf``` file.

 ### Misc Files (-f)
-Collect system wide configuration files and directories.
+Collect misc files and directories.
 The list of files and directories that will be collected can be found in the ```conf/misc_files.conf``` file.

 ### Hash Running Processes (-r)
 Collect current process listing with hash (MD5) values.